phiresky/gitty-backup-rs/README.md

     This program allows removing intermediate versions of files, without having to change history.
 You can have hourly snapshots for a week and then only daily snapshots for older data.
 Only metadata changes (esp. file names) have to be retained.

     The only option for reducing history size in git is a fixed historical cut off (called shallow repository).

+4. Empty trees

+    Git does not track empty directories.
+I don't think there's an actual reason for this since the internal format can easily handle an empty tree.
+In fact, the empty tree object [does exist](https://stackoverflow.com/questions/9765453/is-gits-semi-secret-empty-tree-object-reliable-and-why-is-there-not-a-symbolic) but it's only used in special cases.